circlefin/verite/packages/docs/verite/quick_start.md

 //  The credential application is created and returned as a JWT const application = await buildAndSignCredentialApplication(subject, manifest)
-//  The decoded JWT is necessary when it comes time to issue the verifiable presentation which will include this credential const decodedApplication = await verifyCredentialApplication(application)
+//  The decoded JWT is necessary when it comes time to issue the verifiable presentation which will include this credential const decodedApplication = await validateCredentialApplication(application)
 //  The attestation is a standardized representation of the issuer const attestation = {
   type: "KYCAMLAttestation",